noahehall/multicloud/providers/aws/services/Storage/ebs.md

 - With Elastic Volumes,
   - volume sizes can only be increased within the same volume
   - to decrease a volume size, you must copy the EBS volume data to a new smaller EBS volume.
-- use Snapshots with DKM lifecycle policies to back up your data to s3
+- use Snapshots with DLM lifecycle policies to back up your data to s3
+- logically separate
-- logically separate your backup data from your EBS volumes.
+  - backup data from your EBS volumes.
     - Create a separate AWS account for backups.
       - To copy EBS snapshots to a different account, you share the snapshots with that account by modifying the permissions.
     - protect backups from being renamed or encrypted by unauthorized users
+  - root volume from app data volumes
+    - each can be detached and reattached without them interfering with each other.
 - controlling costs:
-  - Delete inactive or unattached EBS volumes when appropriate.
+  - Delete inactive or unattached EBS volumes and old snapshots when appropriate.
+    - DeleteOnTermination flag
+    - Deleting a snapshot has no effect on the volume.
+    - Deleting a volume has no effect on the snapshots made from it.
   - Avoid provisioning EBS volumes larger than required.
   - Avoid over-sizing provisioned performance options.
   - Use newer volume types when appropriate.